-In 2017, Wrike, one of the best-reviewed project management applications on the market, turns 10 years old.
+In 2017, Wrike (see our review), one of the best-reviewed project management applications on the market, turns 10 years old.
 It’s been a prosperous almost-decade for the company, which began in 2007 as a small outfit offering a real-time Gantt chart solution.
 In the years that followed, Wrike has grown into a project management powerhouse with over 400 employees in offices around the world, serving over 13,000 organizations and a total of well over one million users.

 As I have written before, one of the best indicators of a good project management software is depth and breadth of its integrations.
 Happily, Wrike is particularly blessed in this area, providing a myriad of excellent add-ons and 3rd-party integrations.
 In honor of the company’s upcoming birthday, here are our picks for Wrike’s top five integrations.
 (How better to celebrate such a success story?)
 Many happy returns, Wrike!

 Table of Contents

 As a writer who interacts with WordPress on a daily basis, I simply had to include this integration on the list.
 Typical project management software integrations, like Quickbooks and Salesforce, are often pretty left-brain-centric.
 Many numbers.
 Much logic.
 There’s nothing wrong with this at all, but it is nice to see that there are integrations available for people who may be using Wrike as an organizational tool for their right-brain activities.